W1lkins/reddit-spotify-playlist-generator/README.md

 SPOTIPY_REDIRECT_URI=<local-callback-uri>
 ```

-Then, ensure python3.6 is installed and install
+Then, ensure python3+ is installed and run `make virtual`.
-[pipenv](https://pipenv.readthedocs.io/en/latest/) and run `make venv`.

-Next, run `make install` to install the libraries in `requirements.txt`.
+Next, run `source venv/bin/activate` then `make install` to install the libraries in `requirements.txt`.

 You should now be able to run `make` which will run `./generate.py`